 The Realejo is the Jewish quarter in Granada.
 Located right in the town centre, it was a bustling community at the time of Nasrid rule.
-The Jewish community was once so important, Granada was known as ´Granada of the jews´Garnatha al Yejud (in Arabic, غرناطة اليهود).
+The Jewish community was once so important.
+In fact Granada was called´Granada of the jews´Garnatha al Yejud (in Arabic, غرناطة اليهود).

 Jewish history in Granada goes back as far as the year 135.
 Although some historians refer to the year 70 when jewish settlements may first have been present.
 This was a time when new lives in Spain evolved.
 Leaving their native Israel behind at the time of the second destruction of the temple of Jerusalem.
 The first time anything was properly recorded was around 303-306 in the cannons of the Synod of Elvira.